 Do you Make These Landing Page Optimization Mistakes? pt.
 II

 Following our previous post Common Landing Page Optimization Mistakes, pt.
-I, here are some additional mistakes to avoid in your landing page testing campaign:
+I, here are some additional points (landing page mistake) to avoid in your landing page testing campaign:

 Variety isn’t everything pt.
 II: No need for radically different samples